EllenWhelan/EllenWhelan.github.io/README.md

 # EllenWhelan.github.io
 This repository contains the HTML code for my portfolio website hosted with GitHub Pages.
+It can be viewed [here](https://ellenwhelan.github.io/).

 The HTML code is a template from [HTML5UP](https://html5up.net/) that has been customised to display my contact information and recent projects.